EmbedDevX/ANPR/Anpr Backend/Readme.txt

 9)Python File name : check_status.py

 Program to check the status of Socket,Database and Redis server.

+10)File name : requirements.txt

+List of python packages to be installed
+(use command pip install -r requirements.txt)

 ---------------------------------------------------------------------------------------------------
 UPDATE ON CODE :